kingzamzon/docs/docs/connecting-to-a-lit-network/mainnets.md

 The Lit network, Datil-prod, utilizes the Lit blockchain: Chronicle Yellowstone.
 It's a centralized mainnet designed for production deployment, and is superseding the Habanero mainnet.
 Like Habanero, usage of the network **does** require payment using [Capacity Credits](../sdk/capacity-credits).

-If you are currently on one of the Lit networks that utilize the Chronicle blockchain (i.e. Cayenne, Manzano, and/or Habanero), please refer to [this guide](./migrating-to-datil) to learn how to migrate to Chronicle Yellowstone.
+If your application is currently deployed to a v0 Lit network (Cayenne, Manzano, and/or Habanero) please refer to [this guide](migrating-to-datil) to learn how to migrate to the new Datil networks.

 The minimum version of the Lit SDK that supports `datil-prod` is `6.4.0`, and the latest SDK version will be installed from NPM by default: